-In my thesis, I show that hand activity can be sensed robustly from a commodity, offthe-shelf smartwatch, without any external infrastructure or instrumentation of objects, opening a new and practical means for achieving practical ubiquitous context sensing.
+In my thesis, I show that hand activity can be sensed robustly from a commodity, off-the-shelf smartwatch, without any external infrastructure or instrumentation of objects, opening a new and practical means for achieving practical ubiquitous context sensing.
 In addition to tracking coarse movement and orientation of the hand, the wrist is also the perfect vantage point to capture information produced as a byproduct of most hand activities (e.g., typing, brushing teeth).
 These signals are inherently diverse, owing to user variance, innumerable tools and accessories, and differences in environment.
 To overcome these variations, I developed multiple systems that take advantage of a watch's unique vantage point.
+In this section, I provide an overview and a general roadmap of what the subsequent chapters will discuss.
+First, I discuss EM-Sense and ViBand in detail.
+I then discuss follow-up work that go beyond sensing gestures and object detection- hand activities- opening even more possibilities for responsive and context-sensitive applications.

-CHAPTER 4: EM-SENSE
+Chapter 4: EM-Sense

-In EM-Sense [147], I built a novel sensing approach that exploits the unintentional electromagnetic (EM) noise emitted by many everyday electrical and electromechanical objects, such as kitchen appliances, computing devices, power tools and automobiles.
+In EM-Sense [148], I built a novel sensing approach that exploits the unintentional electromagnetic (EM) noise emitted by many everyday electrical and electromechanical objects, such as kitchen appliances, computing devices, power tools and automobiles.
 These signals tend to be highly characteristic to these objects owing to unique internal operations (e.g., brushless motors, capacitive touchscreens) and different enclosure designs, material composition, and shielding.
 When a user makes physical contact with these objects, EM signals propagate through the user's body, as it is conductive.
 EM-Sense detects and classifies these signals in real time, enabling robust, on-touch object detection from a smartwatch form factor.